Back

 Termination Process

-The termination process is standard in the Czech Republic, with notice periods required unless an employer can provide sufficient cause for dismissal without notice (due to misconduct, disobedience, lack of skill, neglect of duties, or absence without permission).
+The termination process is standard in the Czech Republic with notice periods required unless an employer can provide sufficient cause for dismissal without notice (due to misconduct, disobedience, lack of skill, neglect of duties, or absence without permission).
+Termination with cause is possible under the grounds of dismissal laid out in the Czech Labour code.
+Just termination reasons include redundancy, business insolvency, or closes down, certain employee’s health conditions, failure of the worker to meet the requirements of the position or severe breaches of company policies.

 Notice Period